-The table below analyses the company's financial liabilities, excluding gross settled derivative financial instruments and the associated interest receivable, which are further disclosed below, based on undiscounted contractual payments:
+The table below analyses the undiscounted contractual payments of the company's financial liabilities including associated interest payable.
+The table excludes gross settled derivative financial instruments and the associated interest payable, which are further disclosed below.

-2021 2020
+2022 2021

-£m £m
+Fiancial liabilities undiscounted contractual payments £m £m

-Not later than one year 107.5 97.4
+Not later than one year 166.4 107.5

-More than one year but not more than two years 157.8 106.0
+More than one year but not more than two years 38.8 157.8

-More than two years but not more than five years 609.1 238.7
+More than two years but not more than five years 584.5 609.1

-More than five years 107.2 717.4
+More than five years 183.7 107.2

-Total payments 981.6 1,159.5
+Total contractual payments 973.4 981.6